ENASE 2017 will be held in conjunction with ICEIS 2017.

-Registration to ENASE allows free access to the ICEIS and GISTAM conferences (as a non-speaker).
+Registration to ENASE allows free access to the ICEIS conference (as a non-speaker).

 Regular Paper Submission:

 February 1, 2017

 The mission of ENASE (Evaluation of Novel Approaches to Software Engineering) is to be a prime international forum to discuss and publish research findings and IT industry experiences with relation to novel approaches to software engineering.
 The conference acknowledges evolution in systems and software thinking due to contemporary shifts of computing paradigm to e-services, cloud computing, mobile connectivity, business processes, and societal participation.

 By publishing the latest research on novel approaches to software engineering and by evaluating them against systems and software quality criteria, ENASE conferences advance knowledge and research in software engineering, including and emphasizing service-oriented, business-process driven, and ubiquitous mobile computing.
 ENASE aims at identifying most hopeful trends and proposing new directions for consideration by researchers and practitioners involved in large-scale systems and software development, integration, deployment, delivery, maintenance and evolution.

 Leszek Maciaszek, Wroclaw University of Economics, Poland and Macquarie University, Sydney, Australia